JstrJestee/JstrJestee/README.md

 <div align="center">
  Check out my straw.pages.
 The "Jesteesmilk" one isn't my main.
-It's just a matching straw with my pookie Cetrus
+It's just a matching straw with my ever so beloved, ever so lovely, ever so in debt, pookie Cetrus ♡
 </div>

 <br><br>